owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 title: Recognizing vs Generating
+summary: Recognizing refers to verifying that some property exists.
+Generating refers to the process of making something with such a property.
+I think this distinction is a broadly applicable dichotomy, as we usually want the generating task, but conceptual similarity may lead us to performing the recognizing task instead.

 In computer science, one of the biggest open questions concerns [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).
 This question asks whether or not problems that are quickly *verifiable* are also quickly *solvable*.
 For example, checking to see whether 7 and 17 are prime factors of 119 versus actually factoring 119.
 This dichotomy isn't just academic in nature; it also provides a good starting point for what I regard as the human analogue of this dichotomy--**Recognizing** vs **Generating**.